Incoming Exchange Program

 Visa

-All incoming students must apply for a J1 exchange visitor visa in the "Student (College/University)" category prior to arrival in the United States.
+All incoming students must apply for a J-1 exchange visitor visa in the "Student (University/University)" category prior to arrival in the United States.
 This visa will allow program participants to legally enter the United States and to study there for the duration of their program.
 Students will be provided with the paperwork and documentation they will need to apply for this visa once they are officially accepted to the program.

 Although this page has been written and reviewed carefully, all responsibility for verifying the current accuracy of the information it contains rests with the reader.
 All listed information, requirements, values, and fees are subject to change.